 The Best Fonts of Google

 These fonts are free because they’re the JV team, but that doesn’t mean we can’t find some great players among them.
-Here are my favorite diamonds in the rough — the best Google Web Fonts available.
+Here are our favorite diamonds in the rough — the best Google Web Fonts available.

-Best Sans-Serif Fonts
+The Best Sans-Serif Fonts

 Like Myriad?
 Then you'll love its free doppelgänger Source Sans Pro, with its wide variety of weights and great readability at any size.
-Being used in over 4 million sites, it has to be good.
+Being used in over four million sites, it has to be good.

 A thoughtfully-designed and well-balanced geometric sans typeface.
 It may not be as popular as some others on this list, but Poppins has wonderful multilingual support if you need it.

 A humanist sans which includes a broad range of special characters and plenty of weight options.
-A safe can’t-go-wrong choice, Open Sans is the most commonly used font on this list at over 18 million.
+A safe, can’t-go-wrong choice, Open Sans is the most commonly used font on this list at over 18 million.

 The Best Serif Fonts